Actindo-AG/Documentation/PIM/UserInterface/02a_Products.md

   Click this button to apply the changes to the SKU.
 This button is only displayed when you are editing the SKU.

 - *Scope*
   Click the drop-down list to select a scope for the product.
-All available scopes are displayed in the drop-down list.
+All active scopes are displayed in the drop-down list.
+By default, the **Actindo Basic** scope is preselected.

 - *Language*
   Click the drop-down list to select a language for the product.
-All available languages are displayed in the drop-down list.
+All active languages are displayed in the drop-down list.
+The default language is preselected.

 - [Complete]
   Completeness of the product for all available scopes and languages.
 The percentage of completeness is displayed in the button.
 Click the button to display the *Completeness* window.
 If the completeness is less than 100%, the number of missing require attributes is displayed to the right of the completeness button.